joshsamara/Jekyll-HexToRGB/README.md

 #Jekyll-HexToRGB

-A super simple hex conversion Liquid filter plugin.
+A super simple hex conversion Jekyll Liquid filter plugin.

 This was made because I needed something to convert a hexadecimal string in the form `"RRGGBB"` into the decimal in an array of form `[R, G, B]`

 ## Installation
+*Assuming you are using a Jekyll site setup*

 + If you have no `_plugins` directory in your site, create one
 + Simply put `hex_to_rgb.rb` into your `plugins` directory